mickymander2000-max/FSD-2/Exp1/README.md

+Learning Outcomes: 1)Learned how to create a Single Page Application 2)Leaned about deployment on netlify 3)Leaned about the archiecture of web apps

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.